Corrie is a

-Corrie graduated from Brown University with a B.A.
-(Honours) in Literary Arts on a Singapore Press Holdings Journalism Scholarship and holds an M.A.
+I graduated from Brown University with a B.A.
+(Honours) in Literary Arts on a Singapore Press Holdings Journalism Scholarship and hold an M.A.
 (Distinction) in Performance & Culture from Goldsmiths, University of London as a recipient of both the National Arts Council Arts Scholarship (Postgraduate) and the Goldsmiths International Scholarship.
-She speaks and writes fluent English, good Mandarin Chinese, passable Russian and elementary Burmese/Myanmar.